KDani-99/FivePD-API/README.md

 ##### Creating a new callout using the example
 1. Download the CalloutExample project.
-2. Open the file and start making your new callout.<br/>
+2. Open the file and start making your new callout.
-(3).
-Type the following command in cmd (cs compiler) to compile your code.: (Assuming that you have the references in the same directory)<br/>
+3. Type the following command in cmd (cs compiler) to compile your code.: (Assuming that you have the references in the same directory)<br/>
 **Note:** .net.dll must be the assembly name.
 ```
 csc -target:library CalloutName.cs -reference:CalloutAPI.net.dll -reference:CitizenFX.Core.dll -out:CalloutName.net.dll